Floor Plan Tool

 What Is the Floor Plan Tool?

-Architectural plans use scale ratios to fit real-world dimensions on paper or screen.
-Imperial scales (US, UK): 1/4 inch = 1 foot (1:48) is the standard residential plan scale; 1/8 inch = 1 foot (1:96) is used for whole-building site plans; 3/4 inch = 1 foot (1:16) is detail/section scale.
-Metric scales (EU, AU, JP, CN): 1:50 is residential, 1:100 is site/whole-building, 1:20 is construction detail; engineers use 1:200 / 1:500 for site work.
-The floor-plan tool internally stores all dimensions in millimeters (metric base unit per ISO 5455) and renders at your chosen display scale — you can sketch in feet-and-inches input boxes and export to millimeter-precise SVG/PDF.
-Common room sizes (IRC/IBC code minimums for the US, EN 17210 for the EU): bedroom min 70 sq ft (6.5 m^2); living room 120-200 sq ft (11-18 m^2); kitchen 70-150 sq ft (6.5-14 m^2); bathroom 35-50 sq ft (3.2-4.6 m^2); hallway min 36 inches (915 mm) wide; doorways min 32 inches (815 mm) clear for ADA accessibility, 36 inches (915 mm) for residential code.
-Wall thickness defaults: 6 inches (152 mm) for exterior 2x6 stud + drywall, 4.5 inches (114 mm) for interior 2x4 stud + drywall, 8-12 inches (200-305 mm) for brick or load-bearing CMU.
+Architectural plans use scale ratios to fit real-world dimensions onto paper or a screen.
+Imperial scales (US, UK): 1/4 inch = 1 foot (1:48) is the standard residential plan scale; 1/8 inch = 1 foot (1:96) suits whole-building site plans; 3/4 inch = 1 foot (1:16) is a detail or section scale.
+Metric scales (EU, AU, JP, CN): 1:50 is residential, 1:100 is site or whole-building, 1:20 is construction detail, and engineers use 1:200 or 1:500 for site work.
+This planner keeps things simpler than a CAD package: you enter a room's width and height in metric (metres) or imperial (feet), and the canvas auto-scales the rectangle to fit your screen so you can focus on placement instead of drafting.
+Common room sizes for reference (US IRC/IBC minimums, EN 17210 in the EU): a bedroom is around 70 sq ft (6.5 m^2); a living room 120-200 sq ft (11-18 m^2); a kitchen 70-150 sq ft (6.5-14 m^2); a bathroom 35-50 sq ft (3.2-4.6 m^2); hallways at least 36 inches (915 mm) wide; doorways at least 32 inches (815 mm) clear for accessibility and 36 inches (915 mm) for typical residential code.
+Wall thickness rules of thumb: about 6 inches (152 mm) for an exterior 2x6 stud wall with drywall, 4.5 inches (114 mm) for an interior 2x4 stud wall, and 8-12 inches (200-305 mm) for brick or load-bearing block.
+Use these figures to sanity-check a layout you sketch here.

 How to Use the Floor Plan Tool